outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - is it a 'possible' structure:
         - are its inputs possible
         - is a system that could sustain it possible
+      - most solutions are better when multiple interfaces are applied, to avoid errors like 'missing a variable bc the current system hadnt made the variable isolatable from randomness yet, but the causal interface indicated a variable would soon emerge', so applying the 'function/system/cause' interfaces would be better than just applying the 'function' interface, as interfaces can fill in the gaps in information if they exist on one interface (such as where 'not all functions are found/generated/derived')

     - common useful differences to create a solution
       - apply change to the 'count' of a variable value
       - apply the 'opposite' of or 'differences' to the 'negative' structure (error structures, sub-optimal solutions, neutral structures)
+      - differences in optimality of solutions & converting one to the other by 'optimization potential'
+      - common attributes & other structures of successful solutions and successful solution structures such as 'successful solution types', like 'solutions that optimize for multiple metrics'
+      - paths to connect different solutions & inputs to workflows/queries that create 'common solutions (solutions to multiple problems)'

   - add to solution automation workflows

-    - identify structures that are likelier to be useful in a particular solution-finding method in a particular problem format as a way of 'finding useful/error/solution structures' for problems in general
+    - identify structures that are likelier to be useful in a particular solution-finding method (like 'neural network configuration') in a particular problem format (like 'find a prediction function') as a way of 'finding useful/error/solution structures' for problems in general
       - example: for the 'configure neural network as a solution-finding method' problem applied to the 'find prediction function' problem format, how to introduce variation in the 'prioritized structures' of a neural network (like 'combinations' and 'subsets') to cover testing of more possible useful change structures in the network, without reducing the variation in weights applied to other structures (like 'combinations')
         - problem:
           - if you add 'subset' structures to a standard dense network that applies 'combinations' by default, you get sequences like this, which reduces the number of different possible weights applied to the 'combination' structure